Check if you’re eligible

 Role play

 During the role play, you will take on the role of a trainee probation officer who is interacting with an offender.
-The role play is based upon a challenging scenario that you could be faced with as a trainee probation officer.
-You do not need any prior knowledge of the role to be successful.
+The role play is based upon a challenging scenario that you could be faced with in the role.

 Interview